-- 1. Creating planning priorities by primarily utilizing the College's Mission, Vision and Values Statements, Strategic Plans, Program Reviews, SLOs/SAO, institutional research, and accreditation documents.
+- 1. Creating planning priorities by primarily utilizing the College's Mission, Vision and Values Statements, Strategic Plans, Program Reviews, SLOs/SAO, institutional research, Student Success Team data, and accreditation documents.
 In addition, planning priorities are informed by a variety of sources, including district priorities, and State, Federal, and Accreditation Commission for Community and Junior Colleges (ACCJC) mandates as required; - 2.
-Guiding the institutional and strategic planning efforts by establishing planning priorities; - 3.
+Guiding the institutional and strategic planning efforts by recommending planning priorities; - 3.
 Reviewing institutional responses to State, Federal and accreditation mandates to ensure incorporation into institutional planning; - 4.
 Identifying, reviewing, and revising, as necessary, processes for: - a.
 Integrating the College strategic planning documents, including SLO/SAO and Program Review documents, into planning; - b.
 Integrating and communicating the planning priorities to committees for allocation purposes; - 5.
 Evaluating key college processes and metrics and integrating the findings into the planning process; - 6.
 Providing direction to the Institutional Research Office to generate the data and analysis necessary for the planning efforts needed by the college; - 7.
-Communicating adopted planning priorities and the rationale behind them to the College and College Council; - 8.
+Communicating adopted planning priorities and the rationale behind them to the College and College Council: - 8.
 Reviewing, documenting, and reporting on accreditation standards linked to IPEC's charge; - 9.
 Evaluating IPEC's charge, tasks and membership on a regular basis.

+COMMITTEE: INSTITUTIONAL PLANNING AND EFFECTIVENESS COMMITTEE (IPEC)

+COMMITTEE (IFEC)

+College Council

-COMMITTEE: Reporting Relationship: College Council Chairperson: Selected by committee vote; can be faculty, classified, or administrator
+Selected by committee vote; can be faculty, classified, or administrator

-Voting Member?
-Serves on College Council?
+Only in the event of a tie

-No Yes
+Yes

-Voting: Vice President of Academic Services
+Vice President of Academic Services

 Vice President of Administrative Services

 Vice President of Student Services

 Researcher

-Faculty Member, A&H \
+Faculty, A&H

-Faculty Member, BHAWK \

-Faculty Member, SLPC \
+Faculty, PATH

+Faculty, BSSL

+^{}ACCJC = Accreditation Commission for Community and Junior Colleges

-Faculty Member, STEM \
+Faculty, STEM

-Faculty Member, Student Services
+Faculty, Student Services